deepit-at/deepit-at.github.io/_posts/2018-08-28-dynamic-copyright-footer-with-jekyll.md

 As you might have noticed, I am using Jekyll for this blog.
 I keep tinkering with it, instead of writing some blog posts.
 So I decided maybe I should write some post about ... my tinkering with Jekyll.

-Sound's good ?
+Sounds good ?
 Here we go!

 <!--more-->